Denmark begins trial of former immigration minister over separating migrant couples | DW | 02.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Inger Stoejberg is on trial for illegally separating asylum-seeking couples.
-She is being tried by the rarely-used court of impeachment, on the grounds that she had received warnings that the separations were illegal.
+Inger Stoejberg's trial for illegally splitting asylum-seeking couples has begun.
+She's being tried for impeachment, on the grounds that she had received warnings that the separations were illegal.

 The trial of a former Danish immigration minister began on Thursday, over charges of illegally separating couples who arrived in the country to claim asylum.